What to expect after your root canal appointment.

 Other studies have reported similar findings.

-- 69% of patients that had no preoperative pain remained pain-free following their tooth’s procedure.
+- 69% of patients who had no preoperative pain remained pain-free following their tooth’s procedure.

 Of the group that did have preoperative pain, 100% also experienced postoperative discomfort.